 Part 1 of The Perfect Proxy

-Good fences make good neighbors but MAX_EXECUTION_TIME makes reduces noisy neighbors - DBA
+Good fences make good neighbors but MAX_EXECUTION_TIME reduces noisy neighbors - DBA

-Optimal controls are provided by best-in-class internal tools at large tech companies but are out of reach of the normal enterprise.
-These are often custom systems like X-Stor1 or Abase2 designed for hard multi-tenant usage which control per tenant load in the cluster with fairness algorithm.
+In a multi-tenant environment, these coarse controls allow “noisy neighbors” to saturate shared resources before your monitoring even alerts.
+Internal tools at large companies solve this with adaptive, resource-aware throttling, but these solutions remain locked behind proprietary doors.
+Examples in this problem domain are X-Stor1 or Abase2 designed for hard multi-tenant usage which control per tenant load in the cluster with fairness algorithm.
 Similarly, AirBnB and Uber have published work on their in-house proxy solution for resource usage based rate limiting and quality of service enforcement 3 4.
+An open-source example of of load based rate limiting also exists in TiDB and informed these conclusions.

 Business Justification